-□ NZD Bonds
+NZD Bonds

-- Match NZ Government Bond where possible - Issuance of new lines by syndications and issuance of existing lines via both auctions and syndication taps. - Liquidity important objective of more than NZ\$1 billion per NZD series and soft cap of NZ\$3 billion per NZD series (including Treasury Stock). - > All LGFA bonds issued in NZ\$ are listed on NZX. - Objective to target tender issuance every five weeks of NZ\$150 million to NZ\$200 million in size and at least three maturities tendered.
+- Match NZ Government Bond where possible. - Issuance of new lines by syndications and issuance of existing lines via both tenders and syndication taps. - Liquidity important objective of more than NZ\$1 billion per NZD series and soft cap of NZ\$3 billion per NZD series (including Treasury Stock). - All LGFA bonds issued in NZ\$ are listed on NZX. - All existing LGFA NZD bonds and bills are repo eligible. - Objective to target tender issuance every five weeks of NZ\$150 million to NZ\$200 million in size and at least three maturities tendered.